ircv3/ircv3-specifications/extensions/message-ids.md

 ### Tags

-This specification adds the `draft/msgid` tag, which has a required value.
+This specification adds the `msgid` tag, which has a required value.

 Servers MAY attach this tag on any event.
 If this tag is being used, it SHOULD be attached to all `PRIVMSG` and `NOTICE` events.